Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "...Thank you, Bailey."

 McDaniel let herself out of the hospital in thoughtful mood.
 Kovač was her only suspect in the case of mis-used Crue-D. Indeed, she was the only *possibility*.
-If she was still limping despite having unquestioned and fully authorized access to the alien drug herself…
+If she was still limping despite having unquestioned and fully authorized access to the alien drug herself...

 A team of marines stood aside as she crossed the ship’s beam to enter the starboard flight deck.
 Starboard Flight had hardly suffered from the fire at all, with only the hospital faring better - that, after all, had been designed to isolate itself immediately.
 Still, when dealing with the ship’s largest pressure door and its most powerful internal forcefield emitters it paid to be cautious.